Composition, form of production and packaging

 PREGNANCY AND LACTATION

+During treatment should be protected from pregnancy.
 In animal experiments, the teratogenic effect of valproic acid has been revealed.
 The incidence of neural tube defects in children born to women taking valproate in the first trimester of pregnancy is 1-2%.
 It is advisable in this regard, the use of folic acid preparations.
 In the first trimester of pregnancy, do not begin treatment with Convex.
 If the pregnant woman is already receiving the drug, then due to the risk of more seizures, treatment should not be interrupted.
 The drug should be used in the lowest effective doses, avoiding the combination with other anticonvulsants and, if possible, regularly monitoring the concentration of valproic acid in the plasma.

 APPLICATION FOR FUNCTIONS OF THE LIVER

+Patients with renal insufficiency may need to reduce the dose of the drug.
 The dose is set by monitoring the clinical state of the patient, tk.
 Valence concentrations of valproic acid in the blood plasma may not be enough informative.

 APPLICATION FOR VIOLATIONS OF THE FUNCTION OF KIDNEYS

+Contraindicated in severe violations of liver function.
 With extreme caution, you should prescribe the drug with a history of liver disease.

 APPLICATION FOR CHILDREN